nicolas1998v/KivaCapstoneProject/README.md

 So the model for the main project makes since in doing.
 The results from the main project models were 0.854 in test set precision, with 14.5% of False Positives.
 Loan Amounts, Lender Term, Genders and Sector seem to be the main predictors.
+So for example, this group I promote on the website's front page could have a cap in loan amounts and lender terms to make them more attractive to lenders.